 - is breathing quickly, especially if this is accompanied by retractions or wheezing

-- might be dehydrated due to poor appetite or vomiting
+- might be dehydrated due to vomiting or a poor appetite

 - is sleepier than usual